MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 Before Microsoft Edge 114, the new Chromium-based verifier enforces "Baseline Requirement" max ages for CRLs.
 For leaf revocations, the current maximum age is 7 days and for intermediate revocations, the current maximum age is 366 days.
 The check is performed by checking that the current time minus the "This Update" ("Effective Date") doesn't exceed those maximums.
 In Microsoft Edge 114, these requirements are no longer enforced for non-publicly trusted certificates.
 See [Chromium issue 971714](https://crbug.com/971714) for more details.

 Since the new verifier downloads revocation information via the browser's networking stack, HTTP Strict Transport Security (HSTS) upgrades also apply.
-This can create an incompatibility with the requirement that the CRL information be hosted via HTTP (not HTTPS) if the host has an HSTS pin configured.
-If your environment is negatively impacted by this, you're encouraged to share more information about the impact via [Chromium issue 1432246](https://crbug.com/1432246).
+This upgradw can create an incompatibility with the requirement that the CRL information be hosted via HTTP (not HTTPS) if the host has an HSTS pin configured.
+If your environment is negatively impacted by this scenario, we encourage you to share more information about the impact via [Chromium issue 1432246](https://crbug.com/1432246).

 If you encounter `ERR_CERT_NO_REVOCATION_MECHANISM`, you should confirm that the CRL at the URI specified by the certificate returns a **DER encoded** (not PEM encoded) response.